 There is no prior knowledge required!
 Come along if you are starting out or wish to further your expertise.

-- Primary and secondary teachers looking to improve their understanding of the Digital Technologies curriculum
+- Primary and secondary teachers seeking to clarify their understanding of the Digital Technologies curriculum

-- Teachers and technology leaders seeking resources to support the implementation of the curriculum
+- Technology leaders seeking resources to support the implementation of the curriculum at their sites

-- Advice of Digital Technologies Scope and Sequence across the grade levels
+- Digital Technologies Scope and Sequence across the year levels

-- Unpack the curriculum suited to your level of experience
+- Unpack curriculum appropriate to your teaching level

-- Hands on experience with free, project based, classroom ready resources that are targeted to the curriculum
+- Hands on experience with free, classroom ready resources that are targeted to the curriculum

 - Explore various programming tools available, including text and visual based programming and object orientated approaches